5th Grade Parents-MLISD info

 13. How many kids at CPMS participate in mLISD?
 Answer: At last count we had 1408 enrolled students and 1375 participated in mLISD and were issued a computer.
 That means 97.6% percent of our students use a district issued computer.
 This helps our teachers make efficient instructions for lessons and seamless technology integration for lessons.

 14. Are there scholarships available for students who can't afford the $70.00 fee?
 Answer: Yes, absolutely.
 Please inquire about the scholarship form in the CPMS counseling office.

 15. My child seems too young/little/irresponsible/ to have an expensive computer!
 Answer: They will surprise you.
 They will take ownership of this machine and take pretty good care of it.
 We haven't lost one yet and they become very invested in THEIR computer.
 Take a look at what the $70 covers (accidental damage), etc.

 16. When will we learn more about mLISD?
 I want to see a device...
 Answer: We would love to see you at the parent portion of Leopard Camp in August.
 You will have the opportunity to hear more about the program.
 You can also explore this website and the district mLISD links above.

 17. Why would I want to use a school issued device when I could provide my child with their own laptop?
 Answer: You certainly have the option of doing that.
 However, as you can see from our participation numbers most parents find it more beneficial to use the school device.
 The main drawbacks right now are that any personal device is unable to print on our network right now, personal devices are not supported at school for troubleshooting (other than to gain access to our network), we do not supply loaners for kids who do not participate in Mlisd, you pay for any damage to the computer and we do not supply any applications needed to your personal devices.
+Further, CPMS tech support is only for district-managed devices.
+We do not touch, resolve machine issues or change anything on a personal device.
 Here is a great chart to break it down for you.